Briggsc28/briggsc28.github.io/_posts/2015-05-18-Glup-101-CSS-all-the-LESS.md

 1. First do a quick test.
 To run a task outlined in this file open the Task Runner Explorer.
 1. Right click on Gulpfile.js and choose Task Runner Explorer.
+1. Right click on 'less' and click 'Run'
 1. Look in wwwroot and check the .css files are there

 ### 4. Tell the Gulp task to run on every Build

 ![Run the new Gulp task on build](/images/TaskRunnerExplorer-compressor.png)

+As can be seen in the image, to set when a task is run.
+Open the Task Runner Explorer window.
+Right-click the task and select when you want it to run in the bindings menu.
+Choose "Before Build".

 That was not so easy, but the pain will be worth it long term because now you can take full advantage of being able to automate trivial tasks with Glup.